imhofmi/flask-sklearn/README.md

 Open Azure devops in a browser https://dev.azure.com.

-Creating a new project or selecting an existing project.
+Create a new project or selecting an existing project.

 Head to Pipelines and click on 'New pipeline'.